hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 1. Add long-term memory to the relay
 2. Reduce the efficiency of the relay or mirror node due to high resource usage
-3. Support subscription for new blocks and pending transactions

 ## Architecture